Adults & Family

 Identifying with the Land

 The primary goal for this series is to connect on a deep level to the land and each other.
-It is reparation time and Sassafras believes it is important to gather in a space with First Nations and IBPOC people.
-Sassafras is the holder of ancient knowledge and when we share with likeminded others, we can all grow, transform, and deepen our connection
+It is reparation time and Sassafras believes it is important to gather in a space with First Nations and BIPOC people.
+Sassafras is the holder of ancient knowledge and when we share with likeminded others, we can all grow, transform, and deepen our connection.

-This fall we will gather with a closed group as follows.
-We meet twice via zoom to orient, guide, open group conversation, and give some basic optional "homework" on connecting to the land at your home.
+This fall, winter, and spring we will gather as follows, we meet via zoom to orient, guide, open group conversation, and give some basic "homework" to connect to the land where you live.
+Then we gather for an in person weekend, and we follow up with another zoom call afterwards.

 PUBLIC EVENT: Truth about Thanksgiving 2022